 I love the fact that it’s getting warmer here in Krakow, the trees are once again all green and this makes me happy.
 For my readers who have not yet visited Krakow, I would like to share with you some of the beautiful places in Krakow, which you might not have seen or heard in brochures or tourist information.
-But what you may know is that Krakow is known for its famous ‘Planty’, which is one of the largest city parks here.
-It encircles the Stare Miasto (Old Town), where the Medieval city walls used to stand until the early 19th century.
+But what you may know is that Krakow is known for its famous ‘Planty’, which is one of the largest city parks.
+It encircles the Old Town and replaced the old city wall where the Medieval city walls used to stand until the early 19th century.
 It is a fantastic place to walk, run or just to enjoy a nice coffee or a cupcake on one of its benches and take in the sounds of birds chirping and people hustling and bustling on their way.

 Did you know!

 Just a stone’s throw away from the centre is the Orgod Botaniczny (Botanic Garden).
-The Garden of the Jagiellonian University is a botanical garden, founded in 1783 in Krakow.
-It is located east of the Old Town and occupies 9.6 hectares.
-It belongs to the Jagiellonian University and is classified as a historical location.
+Owned by the Jagiellonian University the botanical garden was founded in the year 1783 in Krakow and is classified as a historical location It is located just east of the Old Town and is spread over 9.6 hectares.
 The Garden is home to over 5000 plant species.
-There are three greenhouses of which two are accessible to the public, in which plant specimens from the tropics are housed.
+There are three greenhouses of which, two are accessible to the public.
+Here there are plant specimens from the tropics.

 How to get there and what to see

 A short walk from the Rynek or tram going to Rondo Mogilskie will get you there.
-It’s on the side of the street of the hospital.
+It’s on the side of the street in the hospital.
 You have to purchase a ticket to enter, understandably for maintenance of the garden.
 But once you are in here you can stay for as long as you like, until closing time.
 The garden is a labyrinth of plants and trees.
-Believe me, when I say, it is almost like being in a jungle like in the Amazon!
-My favourite spot in the garden has to be the glass house with the palm trees and other species that are not from Poland.
+Believe me, when I say, it is almost like being in a jungle-like in the Amazon!
+My favourite spot in the garden has to be the glasshouse with palm trees and other species that are not from Poland.
 I like to go here especially in the evenings as I feel no sense of rush and can enjoy the sunset.
 Of course, winter in the garden is a totally different story as only the plants inside the greenhouse steal the show.

 Opening Hours and ticket prices